 Creating Gallery-Worthy Pieces

-Choosing things to draw for wall art requires understanding what makes people stop and stare.
-My ink drawings aim for that perfect balance of beauty and intrigue.
+Choosing things to draw for wall art means understanding what makes people stop and stare.
+Cat drawings that strike that perfect balance of beauty and intrigue are exactly what I aim for.
+I want the kind of image that holds your gaze a second longer than you expected it to.

 Elegant Cat Portraits

-Cats make stunning wall art subjects, and I keep coming back to them for good reason.
-When I draw cats, I focus on:
+Cats make stunning subjects, and I keep coming back to them for good reason.
+When I draw a cat, I pay close attention to:

 - Graceful profiles that highlight their natural curves and quiet confidence